 Clever marketers have been exploiting an e-Commerce potential of Pinterest for a long time now, gradually turning it into a giant window case.
 And it actually works - a significant percentage of Pinterest users have purchased something after discovering it on the platform.
 Every day millions of people browse pages pinned by their friends, celebrity tastemakers, and store representatives, looking for a new cool stuff to pin and, occasionally, buy.

 Due to the platform's mechanics, Pinterest is the network most likely to drive spontaneous purchasing.
 Who knows what you might stumble across?
-Nevertheless, buying always took some time to happen - Historically, immediate sales conversion from Pinterest was a challenge, with only a fraction of influenced sales occurring within 24 hours of a product being pinned, and many purchases made through other channels.
-Not to mention the fact that a half of those were made from different sources - either in-store or online.
+Nevertheless, buying always took some time to happen - Initially, immediate sales conversion from Pinterest posed challenges, with many purchases occurring through other channels or in-store.
+However, with the evolution of buyable pins, the platform has significantly streamlined the path from discovery to direct purchase, greatly improving on-platform conversion rates.

 Buyable pins are called to bridge what is currently the main gap in Pinterest user experience: every time a shopper wants to buy a product, he or she needs to go elsewhere.
-By moving shoppers more quickly from pin to purchase, buy buttons could help brands boost sales considerably.
+By moving shoppers more quickly from pin to purchase, buy buttons could help brands boost sales considerably, especially when preserving crucial data IDs.
 There’s a big opportunity to increase impulse buying in particular, since a substantial portion of customers on Pinterest frequently engage in impulse purchases, buying items they encounter for the first time.

 How Do Buyable Pins Work